-Kody Felix is going into his Junior year at Texas Southern University majoring in Radio, Television and Film and is an intern at KYOK AM 1140 & 92.3 FM.
-“Yung Kody” can be heard at various times Monday through Friday from 12-2pm on the Lunch Break Sports Talk Show with the host AJ Jones.
-Follow him on Twitter @kody_felix & on Instagram @kodyfelix.
+Andre' AJ Jones is the Sports Director at KYOK AM 1140 & 92.3 FM and can be heard Monday through Friday from 12-2pm on the Lunch Break Sports Talk Show.
+Follow him on Twitter @lunchbreakkyok & on Instagram @lunchbreak_kyok.

 “Keeping It 100”